lukadisanto/serverside-datatable/README.md

 - limit: type: integer.
 Start limit data to display.
 - page: type: integer.
 Starting page.
 You can also watch for page change.
 - sort: type: object.
 Object containing column sort and direction (asc / desc).
+- tablename: type: string.
+The name of table that will put in FROM sql query.
+- join: type: string array.
+Array of sql join that will put in sql query.
 - columns: type: array.
 Array of objects containing column tha were used to create the table:
     - title: type: string.
 Table column title.
     - sortable: type: boolean.
 Enable sorting o thi column.